jundalisay/superb/content/en/research/keynes/general-theory/chapter-04.md

 - "wage-unit" is the money-wage of a labour-unit*.[5]

-> *Superphysics note= We rename labour unint into hourly-common-labour and wage unit as hourly-common-wage
+> *Superphysics note: We rename labour unit into "hourly-common-labour" and wage unit as "hourly-common-wage"

 <!-- We shall call the unit in which the quantity of employment is measured the . -->

 Thus, `E = NW`

 - `E` is wages
 - `W` is the hourly-common-wage